molily/molily.de/_posts/2017-12-21-robust-javascript.md

 If you are planning a service with a rock-solid base and demanding extras, like realtime data analysis and visualization, Progressive Enhancement may help you to build high without losing accessibility.

 When applied to JavaScript programming, both Graceful Degradation and Progressive Enhancement raise a lot of practical questions.
 How is a fallback applied?
 How well does it integrate with the rest of the code?
-To which extent is it possible to built on an existing version and enhance it?
+To which extent is it possible to build on an existing version and enhance it?
 Is it not sometimes necessary to make a clear cut?
 You need to find answers that are specific for your project.

 Both Graceful Degradation and Progressive Enhancement rely on checking the client’s capabilities.
 The crucial technique we are going to discuss later is called *[feature detection](#feature-detection)*.